zowe/docs-site/docs/troubleshoot/app-framework/app-known-issues.md

 **Symptom:**

-If you receive the message CEE5207E The signal SIGABRT was received in stderr, you might have reached the limit for shared message queues on your LPAR.
+If you receive the message `CEE5207E The signal SIGABRT was received in stderr`, you might have reached the limit for shared message queues on your LPAR.

 **Solution:**